CesBear/Checkpoint3/README.md

 **Airlines**

-the application should meet below requirements:
+The application should meet below requirements:

  **Use Cases:**
  1. User can reserve *'N'* flights